 The main issue with the film for me is it’s comedy, as already mentioned, as although the film does have plenty of comedic moments throughout.
 I simply feel the film has far more in regards to drama than comedy, as the majority of it’s memorable moments are for more emotional purposes.
 There was also a subplot between two characters which I personally felt was a little rushed over, but as this was near the ending of the film, this may have been done to avoid a lack of focus and conclusion.

 Although ‘Adventureland’ is nothing incredible in regards to its filmmaking, I personally really enjoy the film.
 As I’ll always find myself turning back to it when in need of a more upbeat comedy/drama, as with a unique location and a great cast of characters, there isn’t really much to dislike here.
-As although some of the film’s comedy could be improved, I wouldn’t say this drags the entire film down, and overall, I’d say this one is an 8/10.
-Definitely check this one out if you can, I feel it really deserves more attention from audiences.
+As although some of the film’s comedy could be improved, I wouldn’t say this drags the entire film down.
+Overall, you should definitely check this one out if you can, as I feel it really deserves more attention from audiences.
+Final Rating: 8/10.